XKNX/XKNX.github.io/home_assistant.md

 hass
 ```

-Starting from service is also possible, but you have to change the configuration to make sure PYTHONPATH [is set correctly](https://stackoverflow.com/questions/45374910/how-to-pass-environment-variables-to-a-service-started-by-systemd).
+Starting via service is also possible, but you have to change the configuration to make sure PYTHONPATH [is set correctly](https://stackoverflow.com/questions/45374910/how-to-pass-environment-variables-to-a-service-started-by-systemd).

 Configuration:
 --------------

-The configuration works as described within [Homeassistant documentation](https://home-assistant.io/components/#search/knx) with the difference that the component is called `xknx` instead of `knx`.
+The configuration works as described within [Home Assistant documentation](https://home-assistant.io/components/#search/knx) with the difference that the component is called `xknx` instead of `knx`.

 ### Platform: